 66 Newtown Lane, East Hampton, NY 11937

 Takeout mostly, though there are a couple of stools by a window with a view of the parking lot.
-Lunch specials are inexpensive and will fill you up if not particularly distinguished.
+Lunch specials are inexpensive and will fill you up.
 Located behind the row of shops at 66 Newtown Lane.
 Delivery available.

 212-874-0383, 631-537-5990, 631-283-6600